GeminiDRSoftware/astrodata/README.md

 poetry install
 ```

-To install without specific development groups.
-Omit those you would prefer
+To install without specific development groups, omit those you would prefer
 not be installed
 ```
 poetry install --without test,docs,dev